190032016-srinivas/fswd/Capstone-Project/README.md

 User Authentication using JWT.
 Image storage using Firebase Storage.
-Responsive design for mobile and desktop.
+Responsive design for mobile(>375px) and desktop.
-Rest apis for efficient backend. mui icons for overall appeal.
+Rest apis for efficient backend. lazyloading for faster frontend. mui icons for overall appeal.

 ## Configuration